ID-Gene Marine benthic monitoringA new genetic tool for rapid and cost-effective assessment of the industrial impacts on marine biodiversity

 - Final report comprising values of selected biotic indices and a list of species for each sample

-interested in applying our marine benthic monitoring test to asses the environmental impact of your industry ?
+You need to asses the environmental impact of your industry ?

 109 ch. du Pont-du-Centenaire, 1228 Plan-les-Ouates